SomeOddCodeGuy/WilmerAI/Docs/_User_Documentation/Core_Features/Memories.md

 1. **Read Memory:** A fast reader node (`VectorMemorySearch`, `GetCurrentSummaryFromFile`) pulls existing context.
 2. **AI Responds:** The primary LLM generates a response using the context.
 3. **Workflow Lock:** The workflow locks after delivering the response to the user.
-4. **Create Memory:** A creator node (`QualityMemory`) runs in a non-blocking background process to analyze the latest exchange and update memory files for the next turn.
+4. **Create Memory:** A creator node (like `QualityMemory`) runs in a non-blocking background process to analyze the latest exchange and update memory files for the next turn.

 This architecture allows for a responsive chat experience by not blocking the user response on memory processing.